laurieburchell/open-lid-dataset/README.md

 To convert the dataset into fasttext training format, run `pigz -dc lid201-data.tsv.gz | awk -F"\t" '{print"__label__"$2" "$1}' > lid201-data.fasttext.tsv`.

+The classes in the training dataset have been sampled to help ameliorate class skew.
+This means that the larger classes have been subsampled and the smaller classes have been upsampled.
+If you would like the unsampled datset, you can download it from https://data.statmt.org/lid/lid201-data-unsampled.tsv.gz.

 ### Licenses

 License considerations for each source are given below; thank you to everyone who put in so much work creating these datasets.
 Open use of the combined dataset for non-commercial purposes is covered by all licences.
 If you use this dataset, please cite all the articles in the `citations.bib` file.